UCLA Botanical Garden, Telluric Vibrations. ARS Electronica.

 During May 2020 a remediation experiment was performed and shared with the audience.
 Content coming from the cameras was gathered frequently, allowing us to be part of this transformation.

-Soon to be part of Phytopia Digital Exhibition.
+Phytopia Digital Exhibition.
 September 2020 at Science Gallery Bengaluru.

 ‘RE-MEDIA+ion’ is a series of works that explore the use of technology as an extension of our capacities, questioning its ability to connect or disconnect humans from the other organisms or their environment.
 (1)